When will I get the results of my cervical screening?

 HPV primary screening tests the sample of cells for high risk types of the HPV virus.
 High risk HPV can cause cell changes in the cervix, which over time can develop into cancer.
 Not all cell changes will develop into cancer but it's important to monitor any changes and give treatment if necessary.

 - No HPV found - means you don't have high risk HPV.
-So you will be invited back for cervical screening in 3 or 5 years time depending on your age.
+So you will be invited back for cervical screening in 3 or 5 years time depending on your age and where you live.

 - HPV found with no cell changes - means you have high-risk HPV, but you do not have changes to your cervical cells.
-So you will be invited for cervical screening in 1 years time to check that the HPV has gone.
+So you will be invited for cervical screening sooner to check that the HPV has gone.
 This usually after a year.